What skills are developed in social-emotional learning?

 • Stress management

-The ability to use our emotional resources to achieve goals and the ability to enjoy the learning process and persevere in the face of obstacles or barriers.
+The ability to use our emotional resources to achieve goals.
+The ability to enjoy the learning process and persevere in the face of obstacles or barriers.
 The ability to set and work towards personal and academic goals.

 Hamish & Milo programme to support this specific area